Iran–Turkey border: Post–Ottoman era (1920–present)

 On 9 April 1929, a treaty was signed in Ankara between Turkey and Iran to further delimit their border, partly in response to the Kurdish Ararat rebellion; this was then finalised at the 1932 Tehran Convention, resulting in some small exchanges of territory in the vicinity of Little Ararat, Bazhergah and Qotur.
 The border was then demarcated and a final agreement signed in Tehran on 26 May 1937.

-From 2017, Turkey began construction a barrier along the Turkey-Iran border aimed at preventing illegal crossings and smuggling.
+From 2017, Turkey began constructing a barrier along the Turkey-Iran border aimed at preventing illegal crossings and smuggling.
 The wall will cover 144 km of the border.
 As of December 2017, half of the border barrier had been finished.
 According to the responsible officials, the border barrier should have been completed by spring 2019.
-The national housing commission TOKİ is building the wall in the provinces Iğdır and Ağrı.
+The national housing commission TOKİ is building the wall in the provinces of Iğdır and Ağrı.